 Update 1 - 2nd November 2015: Google Says that Penguin 4 should be Released this Year but “might not be real-time.”

 At SMX Israel during Gary Illyes keynote speech, Seroundtable Editor Barry Schwartz asked whether Google Penguin will be launched in a “few or several weeks,” and will he “guarantee this release to be the real-time version.”

 In response, Gary indicated that as far as he was aware, the timetable for the release of Penguin had not changed and that they still hoped to release it by the end of the year.
 There was no narrowing of the time frame.

 Gary also confirmed that their intention is for Penguin to be real-time from the next release, but he qualified this answer by stating, “you never know.”
 The reaction by some well-known SEO’s was that of surprise:

 Let us cross our fingers and hope that the real-time version is launched, this time, noting that this is not the first time Google has had our hopes up.

 Update 2 - 24th November 2015 - Googles Gary Illyes confirms that the next Penguin update will be real-time.

 It seems that Gary Illyes is now confident that they are going to be rolling out a “real-time” iteration of Google Penguin when it is rolled out later this year.
 Furthermore, he indicates that it will be a “big change,” which may imply that the impact of the next update will be significant, or it could just be making reference to the inner workings.
 Only time will tell.

 @forefront1 it will be an update to the algorithm.
-The new iteration will be realtime which is a huge change— Gary 鯨理／경리 Illyes (@methode) November 23, 2015
+The new iteration will be realtime which is a huge change— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) November 23, 2015